Last Updated on January 15, 2022

 There are some destinations which surprise you.
 Morocco is one of them!
-When I first looked into Marrakech desert tours, I didn’t care how I got to the Sahara Desert, I just knew I had to get there, my eyes were on the prize so to speak.
+When I first looked into Marrakech desert tours, I didn’t care how I got to the Sahara Desert.
+I just knew I had to get there, my eyes were on the prize so to speak.
 It turns out, the route from Marrakech to Merzouga is just as incredible as the desert itself!
+Here are my favourite stops on a Marrakech to Merzouga road trip!

 Marrakech to Merzouga